New England Prospect: An Innovative Map Exhibition from 1980

 The result was a substantial array of images, from detailed plans of individual property lots, to general maps of each colony or state, to maps of the whole of northeastern North America.

-Yet there was much in the way in which Benes arranged the exhibition that perpetuated older practices.
+Yet there was much about the exhibition that perpetuated older practices.
 The initial two sections replicated the established “frame fracturing” narratives of settler-colonial map historians: as new information was gathered (section II), geographical maps had to get larger until they could no longer hold all the information and the spatial frame of the narrative had to break and refocus on a smaller region.
 Section I told the story of growth of the map, to the four-sheet wall map of New England by John Green, after which the narrative splits into histories of the mapping of particular colonies and states (see McCorkle 2001, esp. appendix).

 Throughout, and this is key, Benes continued to think about maps as works that reproduce the world in some fashion, and as such should be arranged by what they show, not by how and why they were made.
 Benes sits on the cusp of the realization that form and function, and not content, are essential in understanding the nature of maps as historical artifacts.
 For all Benes’s push to expand the scope of map studies and to think about maps as artifacts, he was restrained by modernist expectations of the interconnection of map and territory.
 I do not mean to seem overly critical: modernist restraint continues to this day to infect and retard studies of maps as social instruments and cultural documents.